Watch Dolphins in Cullen

 Things to do and see in Cullen

-There is a great selection of walks around Culle.
-You can find details in the noticboar in the square.
-Water based activities are very popular in Cullen Bay with surfing lessons available as well as kayayking and paddleboarding.
+There is a great selection of walks around Cullen.
+You can find details in the noticeboard in the square.
+Water based activities are very popular in Cullen Bay with surfing lessons available as well as kayaking and paddle boarding.

 On the coast in Cullen, you can also find the old fishertown where lots of old cottages are squeezed together.
-Some of which are now self catering holiday cottages.
-There are a number of hotels in Cullen to stay with a wide selection of accommodation in and near the centre.
-It also makes a great base to explore the wider area.
-You can find some hotels in Moray here.
+Some of these are now self catering holiday cottages.
+There is a wide selection of self catering accommodation in and near the centre of Cullen.
+There are a number of hotels in Cullen.
+Cullen makes a great base to explore the wider area with dolphins, castles, outdoor sports and more all close by.

 For a higher viewpoint, go up to the old railway line coastal path which follows the railway line.
 You can access the viaduct from Cullen Square where there is a car park.
 Walk along Grant Street, past the Coop food store.
 Keep on Grant street and then take a right down to the foot of North Deskford Street.
 There is a well know walk along the coast towards Portnockie.
 Stick to the paths as there are high drops to the sea in this area.
 This is a great walk with a chance of seeing dolphins along the way.